 The only negative I can find about these shafts is that for a player like myself who is used to playing heavy clubs, the adjustment to light weight shafts can take some time.
 Despite my love for these shafts in my irons, I’m hesitant to install them in my wedges.
 I think I would have to go with the i125 to maintain the same weight and feel I prefer in a wedge.
 That being said, if you get these I highly recommend a skilled club maker installs them in order to get the gram weighting of your iron heads right, or they may be way too light on the swing-weight scale.
 This is often an issue when moving from a steel shaft to graphite in your irons.

 Aerotech Golf really has something with the Steelfiber shaft.
 To me it’s the most significant advancement in iron shaft technology in my lifetime.
 The construction is unique and the performance of the Steelfiber shafts far exceeded my expectations.
 Any golfer who is looking to take advantage of the benefits of composite shafts without sacrificing the control and consistency of steel shafts needs to take a look at these.
 The Steelfiber line of shafts is also available for woods and hybrids, and they have a composite wood shaft called the Claymore that has taken the world of professional Long Driving by storm.
 The Steelfiber shafts are priced comparably to other premium steel shafts, and I believe they are a better value.
 Give them a try, I know you won’t be disappointed.
 Let us know what you think or what your experience with them is like by leaving a comment.

 Don’t forget to “LIKE” the Facebook fan page for daily updates, exclusive content, unboxing pictures and more!
-Get involved in which products we review, win free stuff and tell us what you think!
+Get involved in which products we review and tell us what you think!